 While picking will invariably wreak havoc on skin, there are a few things you can do to minimize the damage.

-“The skin has an amazing capacity to heal itself, we just need to help it along,” explains Judit Galambosi, lead skin therapist at the Erno Laszlo Institute.
-To make sure your skin doesn’t scar and to speed up the healing, you need to first cleanse the affected area.
-By picking, you have introduced bacteria from your fingers, plus the opened skin is also now exposed and susceptible to germs.
-Use a super gentle cleanser that won’t sting or inflame skin further.
-We recommend the gold standard when it comes to gentle cleansers: Cetaphil's Gentle Skin Cleanser ($9).
+“The skin has an amazing capacity to heal itself, we just need to help it along,” explains Judit Galambosi, owner of Je'Derm Skin Care.
+To make sure your skin doesn’t scar and to speed up the healing, you ought to first cleanse the affected area.
+By picking, you've already introduced bacteria from your fingers onto your skin—opened skin, which is also now exposed and susceptible to germs.
+Even if you've washed your hands first, it's a bad scene.

 After cleansing the area thoroughly, Galambosi says to use a toner with antiseptic properties.
-She recommends Erno Laszlo’s Light Controlling Lotion ($55), which is a skin balancing toner that will remove any bacteria on the surface of the skin.
+She recommends Erno Laszlo’s Light Controlling Lotion ($60), which is a skin balancing toner that will remove any bacteria on the surface of the skin.

-Though you might be tempted to treat the picked spot like you would acne, Galambosi says to stay away from applying acne products over the blemish, as they can be drying.
+Though you might be tempted to treat the picked spot like you would acne, Galambosi says to stay away from applying acne products like spot treatments over the blemish, as they can be drying.
 Instead, keep the affected area moist.
 She suggests using a calming, soothing balm like Erno Laszlo’s Phormula 3-9 Repair Balm ($255), which has anti-inflammatory and hydrating properties to shield and protect the skin while it’s healing.

 And here are some products for before you get to that point: